filodb/FiloDB/doc/sorted_chunk_merge.md

 * Within a single partition, the storage engine (say Cassandra) is responsible for keeping the segments in sort key sort order.
 * Within a single segment, for a single column, the data is grouped into columnar chunks.
 Each chunk is not aware of the sort key, it just knows it has data for a single column as a binary vector.
 The chunk is the smallest unit of data read or written.

+### An Interface for Columnar Chunk Merging

+The ColumnStore by itself does not know how to merge chunks.
+The primitives of a column store implementation, at the low level are:

+* writeChunks
+* writeChunkRowMap (see below)
+* readChunks
+* readChunkRowMaps
+* scanChunkRowMaps

+Instead, the higher level ColumnStore relies on a `ChunkMergingStrategy`, which knows how to do the following:

+* read a segment or partial segment into memory (for a cache)
+* merge the segment with a new partial segment of data to be inserted.
+The combined segment is now ready to be read or written to disk.
+* prune the combined segment for saving to a cache

 ### Index Writes Within a Segment

 The key to this algorithm is that, even though segments are ordered within a partition, rows of data within a segment do not need to be written in sorted order.
 Chunks of data are appended, and a `ChunkRowMap`, one per segment per partition, is updated for all columns.
 This `ChunkRowMap` is a sorted map from the sort key of a projection to a (chunkID, rowNum).
 Basically it tells the scanning engine, in order to read the data in sorted key order, what chunks and what row # within the chunk to read from.

+In terms of its `ChunkMergingStrategy`:

+* Only the ChunkRowMap, and the primary key chunks, from existing segments are read
+* New chunks are added to the end of a segment, and the ChunkRowMap is updated to point at the new segments.
+Existing chunks are not modified.
+* Only the ChunkRowMap and the primary key chunks are saved to the cache.

 Implications: